Airfare Discount Information – Getting the Best Airfare Deals

 - Visit the resort laundry facility while at your destination.
 This may not seem like a load of fun, but by doing a couple of loads during your vacation, you can save on luggage fees.
 Combine a day by the resort pool with a laundry day.
 The laundry facilities at most resorts are located close to the pool.
-If you’ll be doing laundry doing your trip, you can pack detergent tabs or sheets to save on purchasing it there.
+If you are doing laundry during your trip, you can pack detergent tabs or sheets to save on purchasing it there.

 - Put your bulkiest items in those special vacuum bags to reduce their size and roll your clothes when packing.
 They take up less room and wrinkle less as well.
 Most hotels will lend you a vacuum with a hose to repack for your trip home.

 - Take only those items that you will truly have to use.
-Disney resorts supply hairdryers and small soaps, shampoos and conditioners.
+Disney resorts supply hairdryers and small soaps, shampoos, and conditioners.
 If going for seven days, don’t pack for nine.
-Most people over pack and create higher cost than necessary.
-Rule of thumb: if it isn’t absolutely necessary for your survival on your vacation, leave it behind.
+Most people overpack and create a higher cost than necessary.
+Rule of thumb: if it isn’t essential for your survival on your vacation, leave it behind.

-- If you’ll have a rental car, consider purchasing items at your destination.
+- If you will have a rental car, consider purchasing items at your destination.
 Cans of baby formula and diapers can be purchased at a local store at the same prices they can be anywhere else.

 - Backpacks aren’t just for kids.
-Since a normal size backpack counts as a “personal” item, fill it with extra items and pack your empty purse.
+Since a regular size backpack counts as a “personal” item, fill it with extra items and pack your empty purse.

 Other Additional Airline Charges

 Baggage fees aren’t the only charges airlines have initiated or increased recently.
-Some airlines are charging for preferred seats located in aisles, next to windows or that offer extra leg room.
+Some airlines are charging for preferred seats located in aisles, next to windows, or that offer extra legroom.
 Other airlines have begun charging members of their frequent flyer (FF) clubs a fee to book their free tickets online.
 Fees have been added for watching TV, shortened security lines and boarding early.
-Even once free non-alcoholic beverages and snacks now sometimes come with a charge.
+Even once, complimentary non-alcoholic beverages and snacks now sometimes come with a charge.
 Finding the cheapest fares and airfare discount information for a family can be tricky.
 As much as you may hate paying a fee for checking your first bag, the airline charging the fee may still offer the best overall price.
-Free onboard amenities like free seat-assignment, snacks, meals, beverages and entertainment may make paying a few extra dollars for baggage worth it.
+Free onboard amenities like free seat-assignment, snacks, meals, beverages, and entertainment may make paying a few extra dollars for baggage worth it.
 Before booking your flight, take a few minutes to total up the actual cost of flying and search for airfare discount information for that specific airline.